 Draw animation is a traditional way of creating animation.
-We know animation started with the technique of moving still images but It is not clearly known who started it and when, although it is evident that this craft of creating illusion through movement of still images were in place thousand years back.
+We know animation started with the technique of moving still images but It is not clearly known who started it and when, although it is evident that this craft of creating an illusion through movement of still images was in place thousand years back.

 Bit of History:

-Images drawn in sheets with gradual changes for movements and such drawings are recorded and played at proper rate to create animated videos.
+Images drawn in sheets with gradual changes for movements and such drawings are recorded and played at a proper rate to create animated videos.
 If you study a flipbook, you can understand images/drawings that are needed to create an animation.
 Now we use drawing tablets to capture drawings and create animation from there.

 Draw Animation Advantages:

 Let’s take a simple example – A man in front profile looking at his left and we want him to turn his head to look at his right.
-Now I have an image of his side face which I can automatically animated from left to right in one frame using software but there will be jerk, as there will be a left side face and then straight a right side face, no intermediate face profiles, as the movement of head is happening in Z axis.
-So in these cases we need to draw all intermediate face profiles to create a smooth turning of head.
+Now I have an image of his side face which I can automatically animate from left to right in one frame using software but there will be jerk, as there will be a left side face and then straight a right side face, no intermediate face profiles, as the movement of head is happening in Z axis.
+So in these cases, we need to draw all intermediate face profiles to create a smooth turning of the head.
 And there is no alternative to draw animation to do this.